 Welcome to Abergavenny U3A

-The University of the Third Age is a national and international network of self-regulating, local associations.
+The U3A is a national and international network of self-regulating, local associations.
 The national representative body for U3As in the UK is The Third Age Trust.
 Members are normally retired from paid employment and co-operate to continue existing interests and explore new ones.
 No qualifications are required; Interest Groups set their own programmes and work at their own comfortable pace.
 To find out more about the history and ethos of the U3A, access the Third Age Trust website via the above link.

 Abergavenny U3A was founded in 1984 and has around 150 members.
 We have a busy social calendar, excellent audio-visual facilities and an entertaining and varied lecture programme for the monthly General Meetings, which are usually held on the last Friday afternoon of the month.
 Volunteers lead the current 25 special interest groups, as detailed on the individual group pages, with most meetings taking place on Tuesdays and Fridays.

 The £28 annual subscription lets members attend as many of the group sessions as they wish, normally without further cost; additional costs may occasionally be incurred, such as for external visits or special events.